 According to an inside sales survey from ZS and Reality Works, 40% of large technology companies plan to increase their inside sales headcount this year.
-But simply hiring first-rate inside sales professionals does not guarantee that they will drive revenue for your sales organization.
-The right compensation plan can both ensure that reps know what is expected of them and can help motivate them to sell at their best.
+But, simply hiring first-rate inside sales professionals does not guarantee that they will drive revenue for your sales organization.
+The right compensation plan can ensure that reps know what is expected of them and help motivate them to sell at their best.

 The right compensation plan can make the difference between sales being a revenue or cost center.
-Not surprisingly, a question we asked regularly is how to best structure inside sales comp plans.
+Not surprisingly, a question we are regularly asked is how to best structure inside sales comp plans.
 Unfortunately, there is no simple answer.
 The way you structure comp plans will often vary based on a rep’s experience and role.
 A comp plan that works perfectly for an SDR that’s right out of college won’t work at all for a heavy-hitter account executive.